snlnspc/SCBase62Generator/README.md

 The [character set](https://github.com/harmankang/SCBase62Generator/blob/master/src/SCBase62_Generator.swift#L60) I use is alphanumerical.
 Including both upper and lower cases, there are 62 alphanumerical characters in the set.

-Base64 encoding gives `/`'s, which is not acceptable for URL use-cases.
+I looked into Base64 encoding, but it gives `/`'s and that is not acceptable for URL use-cases.

 ### Warning